LexPredict/tika-server/lexpredict-tika/readme.txt

 1.1) AlterPDFParser.java
 here is the plugin itself.
 A class derived from standard PDFParser.

+1.2) FieldLookup.java
+finds field in passed class or one of his ancestors.

-1.2) HttpRequestParamsReader.java
+1.3) HttpRequestParamsReader.java
 a class that captures HTTP context for the command passed to the Tika server.
 Searches for "pdf-parse" request parameter.

-1.3) PdfContentImagePreprocessor.java
+1.4) PdfContentImagePreprocessor.java
 this class "removes" alpha channel from all embedded in PDDocument images by drawing them on a solid color background.
 Thus preventing issue with parsing transparent images.

-1.4) PdfContentTypeChecker.java
+1.5) PdfContentTypeChecker.java
 this class determines the content of the PDDocument passed.
 The content is either "EMPTY, TEXT", "IMAGES" or "MIXED" (text + images).
 When the content is "IMAGES" and "pdf-parse" is set to "pdf_ocr" the parser uses OCR document processing.

-1.5) PdfStripperProcessor.java
+1.6) PdfStripperProcessor.java
 the class encapsulates PDFTextStripper functionality for setting text in ContentHandler parameter.

 2) Directory lexpredict-tika/src/test/java/com/lexpredict/tika
 2.1) AlterPDFParserTest.java